rylativity/opensearch-nginx-keycloak/README.md

 * Add a confidential "opensearch" client to Keycloak's master realm (go to http://localhost/auth and login with the admin username and password specified in the docker-compose.yml under the keycloak section; make sure you also set the Valid Redirect URLS to "\*" or http://localhost/* or http://localhost/kibana/*)
 ### 3) Configuring Opensearch and Opensearch Dashboards
 * Copy the client secret for the opensearch client in Keycloak to the opensearch_dashboards.yml file
-* Add a realm roles mapper to the opensearch client in keycloak and set the token claim name to "roles" (go to clients > opensearch > mappers > "Add Builtin" > Select "realm roles", and change the token claim from "realmAccess.roles" to "roles"
+* Add a realm roles mapper to the opensearch client in keycloak and set the token claim name to "roles" (go to clients > opensearch > mappers > "Add Builtin" > Select "realm roles", and change the token claim from "realmAccess.roles" to "roles".
+You must also select the option to "Add to ID Token", since Opensearch Dashboards will collect the backend roles from the ID Token (and not the access token)
 * Note: If setting a value for SERVER_BASEPATH in docker-compose.yml under the opensearch-dashboards service, you must also set the basepath for oidc redirect in opensearch_dashboards.yml
-* * Run `docker-compose up -d --build opensearch-node1 opensearch-dashboards`
+* Run `docker-compose up -d --build opensearch-node1 opensearch-dashboards`
 * Note: If you need to modify your config and restart the containers, it's easiest to just remove the opensearch-node1 and opensearch-dashboards containers, delete the associated docker volume, and rerun `docker-compose up -d --build opensearch-node1 opensearch-dashboards`
 * Wait for the containers to start and navigate to http://localhost/kibana in your browser (use the admin user to login to keycloak if you get redirected to keycloak to login)